ivangfr/spring-cloud-stream-solace-pubsub/README.md

 - Sending a number of `news` randomly with a specified delay in seconds
   ```
-  http :9080/api/news/random number=10 delayInMillis=3000 --stream
+  http :9080/api/news/random number=10 delayInMillis=1000 --stream
   ```

 ## Useful Links

 - **Solace**

-  `Solace` can be accessed at http://localhost:8080
+  `Solace` can be accessed at http://localhost:8080 and enter `admin` to both username and password

 ## Shutdown